garyfeng/pymupdf-in-dify/README.md

 Once installed, the plugin can be accessed through the Dify interface:

 1. Upload one or more PDF files using the file selector
+2. (Optional) Enable **Save extracted images** if you want page images returned as downloadable files alongside the text/markdown output
-2. The plugin will process each file and return:
+3. The plugin will process each file and return:
    - Text content extracted from all pages
    - Structured JSON data with page-by-page content and metadata
    - Raw text content as a downloadable blob
+   - Extracted images as file outputs when image saving is enabled

 ## Example Response